-Thankfully, there are tons of legal locations to dump your tank!
+Thankfully, there are a ton of legal locations to dump your tank!
 Truck stops and travel centers often have dump stations, as well as RV parks/campgrounds and designated National Park dump stations.
 Most locations will require a small fee, but it is often included in the cost of staying at the park.
 Other locations may be free.

 Congratulations; you’ve successfully dumped your black tank!

-The steps for dumping your gray water tank are pretty much the same as those you used when dumping your black tank:
+Unlike the black tank, the gray tank (the tank that collects sink and shower water) is a lot less gross to dump, and the steps are even easier.
+In fact, the steps for dumping your gray water tank are pretty much the same as those you used when dumping your black tank: